rr0096/wallpanel-vity/README.md

 - Streaming MJPEG server support using the device camera.
 - Screensaver feature that can be dismissed with motion or face detection.
 - Support for Android 4.4 (API level 19) and greater devices.
-- Support for launching external applications using intent URL
+- Support for launching external applications using intent URL.

 ## Hardware & Software